rblades/dhworkbook_master/docs/module-4/Exercises.md

 ## Things to install?

 Many of these involve having to install more software on your own machine.
-In those exercises that involve using R and RStudio, you are welcome to install RStudio on your own machine OR to use it in DHBox.
+In those exercises that involve using R and RStudio, you are welcome to install RStudio on your own machine OR to use it in DH Box.
 Please read [this quick introduction to R and Rstudio carefully](../supporting materials/quick-intro-r.md).

 **If you decide to install R and RStudio on your own machine,** I would suggest you read the introductory bits from Lincoln Mullen's book-in-progress, [Computational Historical Thinking](http://dh-r.lincolnmullen.com/getting-started.html), especially the 'setup' part under 'getting started' (pay attention to the bit on installing packages and dependencies).
 If you spot any exercises in Mullen's book that seem relevant to your project, you may do those as an alternative to the ones here. **Alternatively**, go to [Swirl](http://swirlstats.com/) and [learn the basics of R within R](http://swirlstats.com/students.html).
 [DHNow](http://digitalhumanitiesnow.org/2016/01/resource-basic-text-mining-in-r/) links to a new [Basic Text Mining in R](https://web.archive.org/web/20160309170928/https://rstudio-pubs-static.s3.amazonaws.com/31867_8236987cf0a8444e962ccd2aec46d9c3.html) tutorial which is worth checking out as well.